This post may contain affiliate links. Read the full disclosure here.

 - Some people claim that plants like cool water in summer.
 I have no idea if that’s true.

 - If you have access to rainwater, use that.
-If you have a garden but no water catching system, leave a few receptacles outside and hope for the best.
-That’s what I do, and I just make sure to water my carnivorous plants and calathea first (since they’re the ones that really appreciate rainwater).
-I don’t bother with a water filter.
+If you have a garden but no water-catching system, leave a few receptacles outside and hope for the best.

 And that concludes everything I know about bottom and top watering.